MrBrownNL/Advent-of-Code-2024/README.md

   - My initial code for part 1 generated the answer for part 2 so part 2 was a quick win.
 Only used AI to optimize and it was pretty close to my code except for the nested dfs function which cleaned up my code a lot.
 - Day 11:
   - Part 1 was pretty straight forwarded, for part 2 I was unable to optimize the code from part 1 to run smoothly so I asked AI to suggest a different approach which worked out great as I learned about the Counter class which stores all unique values and how many times they exist.
 We do not have to keep all the stones in a ordered straight line, we have to count the amount of stones after 75 blinks.
 This was an eye opener for me.
+- Day 12-17: TODO
+- Day 18:
+  - Generated a grid, plotted the first 1024 bytes on it and used the deque class to find all possible next steps in the grid, the first one ending on 70,70 was the shortest.
+Same for part 2, difference was to add another byte until it was blocking.
+Used AI to optimize which removed the grid and placed all byte positions in a set to loop over a virtual grid.
+- Day 19:
+  - Pretty basic recursive functions.
+Used the valid designs from part 1 for part 2.
+No AI needed today.

 ### Open questions
 - None for now.